 This scenic paved 13-mile trail stretches from Boulters Way in Annapolis to Dorsey Road in Glen Burnie.
 It follows the route of the Baltimore & Annapolis Railroad, and that’s where its name originates.

-The path winds through parks, neighborhoods, natural wooded areas with majestic vistas of trees, and streams, and it covers plenty of historical sites.
+The path winds through parks, neighborhoods, and natural wooded areas with majestic vistas of trees, and streams, and it covers plenty of historical sites.

 Two major stops on the trip are Severna Park and Glen Burnie.
 The trek passes the Marley Station Shopping Mall, offering a retail adventure.
 History buffs can stop at the Earleigh Heights Ranger Station.